jhonnyred/OOP-Java/FILME/README.md

 - getGenre
 - setGenre

-The enum defines the genres:
+The enum includes the genres:
 - HORROR
 - COMEDY
 - ROMANCE